 Target screen orientation signalling in MPD

 Signalling the target screen orientation in the MPD can assist the client to select the appropriate content based on the MPD author’s recommendation.
-Since it is the same content produced in different versions, one may say they should be Representations.
-However, those version are not meant to be used for bandwidth adaptation, therefore this signalling should be introduced to Adaptation Set level.
+Since it is the same content produced in different versions, those version are not meant to be used for bandwidth adaptation, therefore this signalling should be introduced at the Adaptation Set level.

-We believe that this information is useful in isolation of the existence of multiuple versions of the same content.
-Therefore, we believe that there is no need for the concept of grouping those adaptation Set together.
-Instead, any current techniques for grouping Adaptation Set can be used orthogonally.
+If the MPD author desires to group some Adaptation Set together, any grouping mechanism for Adaptation Sets can be used.

-We propose adding a new optional attribute targetScreenOrientation with values portrait, landscape, square and any as shown below.
+The optional attribute targetScreenOrientation with values portrait, landscape, square is introduced in the Adaptation Set element as shown below.